World Series of Poker 2008: Battle for the Bracelets

 World Series of Poker 2008: Battle for the Bracelets is a video game based on the popular gambling tournament World Series of Poker.
 It is the sequel to World Series of Poker: Tournament of Champions and is available for the Xbox 360, PlayStation 2, PlayStation 3, PlayStation Portable, Nintendo DS and Microsoft Windows.
 There are many well-recognized professional poker players in this game, such as Scotty Nguyen, Phil Hellmuth, Chris Ferguson, and Johnny Chan.

 Reception

-The PC, PlayStation 2 and PlayStation 3 versions received "generally favorable reviews", while the DS and Xbox 360 versions received "mixed or average reviews", according to the review aggregation website Metacritic.
+The PC, PlayStation 2 and PlayStation 3 versions received "generally favorable reviews", while the Nintendo DS and Xbox 360 versions received "mixed or average reviews", according to the review aggregation website Metacritic.